 North Texas Mean Green (4-4) at UTSA Roadrunners (4-5)

-The North Texas Mean Green and the UTSA Roadrunners meet Saturday in college basketball action from UTSA Convocation Center.
+The North Texas Mean Green and UTSA Roadrunners meet Friday in college basketball action at the UTSA Convocation Center.